armon/pypred/README.md

 This checks for any webserver hostname matching a numeric suffix, such as "east-web-001", with "CPU load" being reported as an error in a non-test environment.

+Literal sets can be used to check for multiple clauses:

+    {"WARN" "ERR" "CRIT"} contains error_level or {500 501 503} contains status_code

+This provides two literal sets which are used to check against the dynamic values of error\_level and status\_code.

 API
 ===